• Skip to main content

 Barley tea in saucepan.

 • You can enjoy this Barley Tea either hot or iced.
-Serve it immediately for a warm sip!
+Serve it immediately if you prefer a warm, comforting sip!

 Barley tea served chilled with ice cubes.